nlu6/CS-305/README.md

 ##### Trevor's Contribution
 I will type up a more comprehensive and detailed document than the one above that covers all of the game's rules to make it clear how to play a traditional game of Monopoly.

+##### Ari Jaramillo's Contribution
+I will be focused on maintaining the website where people can get more information about Monopoly.
+This is a simple task I will doing by using Github websites.

 This repository uses the MIT license.